klauer/epics-sumo-mirror/doc/sumo-install.rst

 Disadvantages:

-- You have to have root or administrator rights to install sumo.
+- You must have root or administrator permissions to install sumo.
 - Files of sumo are mixed with other files from your system in the same directories making it harder to uninstall sumo.